Most Dangerous Cancers in Men and Women

 Liver & Intrahepatic Bile Duct

 Liver cancer is more common in men than women.
-Liver cancer diagnoses tripled from 1980 to 2015 but appear to have stabilized recently.
+Liver cancer diagnoses tripled from 1980 to 201.
+However, incidence has started to plateau and even slightly decrease recently in some populations.
 At least 70% of liver cancer in the U.S. could be prevented by managing risk factors including excess body weight, smoking and heavy alcohol consumption.
 Hepatitis C, hepatitis B and Type 2 diabetes also increase risk.
 Liver cancer is dangerous, because it does not cause symptoms until it’s later stages, and early detection is difficult.
-The five-year survival rate is just 20%.
+The five-year survival rate is just 20%

 Ovary

-Because ovarian cancer does not usually have symptoms, or, has symptoms that tend to be associated with other issues, early detection is difficult.
+Because ovarian cancer often has no symptoms, or has symptoms that can be mistaken for other conditions, early detection is difficult.
 Women who are most at risk are those with a strong family history of breast or ovarian cancer.
 Preventative surgery to remove the ovaries and fallopian tubes can decrease this risk dramatically.
 Women who smoke and are overweight are also at a higher risk of developing ovarian cancer.
-The five-year survival rate for ovarian cancer is only 49%.
+The five-year survival rate for ovarian cancer is only 51%.

 10 Ways to Prevent Deadly Cancers